-Suppose that over the course of a few months, a small group of armed militants has come up with plans to distribute firearms and take over the United States Capitol.
+Consider the following scenario.
+A small group of armed militants has devised plans to distribute firearms and take over the United States Capitol.
+They've done so over a period of a few months.
 Suppose, too, that they have done so using a website on the "deep web."
-Everything the group has done points to how dead serious it is in its intentions to carry out an overthrow of the U.S. government.
+Everything the group has done points to how deadly serious it is in its intentions to overthrow the U.S. government.

-As the group is organizing, however, the FBI launches an investigation into its activities.
+As the group is organizing, the FBI launches an investigation into its activities.
 Members of the group are arrested, and the attack never takes place.
-While sharing information and discussing ideas is generally protected as free speech, the FBI believes what the group posts to the website crosses the line.
-The alleged ringleaders of the plot are charged with "seditious conspiracy," a federal crime related to treason and other anti-government offenses.
+Sharing information and discussing ideas is generally protected as free speech.
+But the FBI believes what the group posts to the website crosses the line.
+The FBI charges the alleged ringleaders of the plot with "seditious conspiracy."
+This is a federal crime related to treason and other anti-government offenses.
 Also known as "sedition," seditious conspiracy carries heavy criminal penalties.

-Sedition is a serious felony punishable by fines and prison time, and it refers to the act of inciting revolt or violence against a lawful authority with the goal of destroying or overthrowing it.
+Sedition is a serious felony punishable by fines and prison time.
+Sedition is inciting revolt or violence against a lawful authority to destroy or overthrow it.

-The following article provides an overview of this particular crime against the government, with historical references.
+This article gives an overview of this particular crime against the government.
+It provides historical references.

 Seditious Conspiracy and Federal Law: The Basics

-The federal law against seditious conspiracy can be found in Title 18 of the U.S. Code, specifically 18 U.S.C. § 2384.
+The federal law against seditious conspiracy is in Title 18 of the U.S. Code, specifically 18 U.S.C. § 2384.
 That section of the U.S. Code deals with treason, rebellion, and similar offenses.

-In that section of the U.S. Code, a definition of sedition is laid out.
-Sedition is defined as a crime involving two or more people in the United States:
+That section of the U.S. Code lays out a definition of sedition.
+Sedition is a crime involving two or more people in the United States:

 - To conspire to overthrow or destroy by force the government of the United States or to level war against it,

 - To oppose by force the authority of the United States government,